• appointment@healthcheckbox.com

 A healthcare professional provides certain instructions for the patients.
 These are as follows:

-• Use a sponge bathe or shower to keep your incision clean and dry.
+• Use a sponge bath or shower to keep your incision clean and dry.
 Avoid using the bathtub for one week.

 • The scheduled appointments must be attended by a child.

-• It is important to follow a provider’s instruction before taking prescribed medicine.
+• It is important to follow a provider’s instructions before taking prescribed medicine.

-• An enough sleep must be provided to a child for healing purposes.
+• Enough sleep must be provided to a child for healing purposes.

 Our Other Services